 One consequence of this is crowded teeth, which often leads to an extraction orthodontic plan and retraction of the front teeth to close the missing teeth gaps on the side.
 If you are an adult, you may have had teeth removed for braces.
 Others who didn't have braces live with crowded teeth.
 Many people have a deep bite or big overbite.
 Others have the same source of the problem but present with an open bite (front or side teeth cannot touch).
 In addition, an underdeveloped lower jaw decreases the space the tongue has to lift in.
 The big deal about narrow dental arches is it creates a restricted airway in the nasal, oral and laryngeal (throat) airways.
 What is the one thing our bodies need most urgently every single minute?
 No, it's not chocolate.
 The answer is air.
 Did you know that it is never OK for a child to snore?
 Loud noisy breathing and snoring is a sign that there is an obstruction.

 The implications of a compromised airway are huge!
 A small nasal airway leads to mouth breathing and vice versa.
 Mouth breathing doesn't filter the air we breath, doesn't humidify the air well, doesn't warm the air well and doesn't stimulate the release of a very important chemical compound called nitric oxide.
 Nasal breathing does this all!
 In addition, mouth breathers actually take in too much air and release too much carbon dioxide.
-The driver for our breathing is interestingly not our need for oxygen, but our need to get rid of our waste gas, carbon dioxide.
+The main driver for our breathing is interestingly not our need for oxygen, but our need to get rid of our waste gas, carbon dioxide.
 When we expel more carbon dioxide than we should, we enter into a negative loop of chronic hyperventilating.
 Have you woken up with a dry mouth?
 You were mouth breathing.
 Are your tonsils inflamed?
 That may be caused by irritation by drawing in air.
 Do you have dark circles under your eyes?
 Venous stasis is the official term and is caused by mouth breathing and a tightened suture between your facial bones leading to pooling of blood in the bags under your eyes.
 Do you have asthma?
 Mouth breathers only exchange only the top 2/3 air in the lungs, leaving one third of the air un-exchanged, leading to many cases of asthma.
 An interested book I have read recently is called "Close your Mouth" by Patrick Mckeown.

 What does this all have to do with dentistry?
 Great question, I am so glad you are wondering!
 I used to recommend all children see a dentist by the age of 1.
 That is still the case, except for when I see babies to do a laser tongue tie release.
 I would really like to talk to parents when they are still expecting their first baby.
 Educating them on best feeding practices for their newborn, and best feeding and care for their infant.
 I am connecting all the dots of airway, sleep disordered breathing, malocclusion and general health.
 Let's say for example, that you were born with a tongue tie.
 Your mom likely couldn't nurse you for long and switched to a bottle.
 I have nothing against bottles since both of my children had them since I work outside the home.
 However, the significance of a tongue tie, is that the tongue cannot live on the roof of the mouth, creating a wide and normal height of the palate.
 When a pacifier (I have used them for my children so no judging here) or a bottle is introduced, something foreign is between the tongue and it's natural habitat, the palate.
 When the tongue is tied, the upper arch becomes narrow, and since the roof of the mouth is also the floor of the nose, the nasal space is reduced.
 Restricted ability of your tongue to function will restrict facial growth.
 The palate can often be so high as to deviate a septum in the future.
 So this child grows up breathing through their mouth.
 Fast forward to age 2 or 3 or 4 when they are getting so many ear infections and their tonsils/adenoids are so large that they need surgery.
 Perhaps the ear infections were contributed to by inflammation of adenoids which blocks the drainage of the ears, the Eustachian tubes.
 Also the posterior part of the tongue is supposed to make a seal with the palate when swallowing.
 This proper swallow creates a small vacuum which can open the Eustachian tubes.
 Eating slowly, having difficulty swallowing, grinding teeth, hyperactivity, difficulty waking in the morning, night terrors, a gag reflex, snoring, sleepiness during the day are a few of the many symptoms that may point to a mouth breathing problem.
 A current theory of why people grind their teeth at night is that our brain wants to improve the air quality while we sleep.
 When grinding the jaw around, our airway is opened by the jaw moving forward.

 And what do you do about it?
 My job is not only to give you information on the current health of your mouth, but also suggestions for optimum health.
 It is possible to train your mouth to be closed, and become nose breathers.
 How is that possible when a nose is always stuffy?
-I recommend people see an ENT and an allergist to diagnose contributing problems to nose breathing.
+I may recommend a person see an ENT and an allergist to diagnose contributing problems to nose breathing.
 Many people will have a referral to a sleep doctor and an Oral Facial Myologist.
 We gather sleep data often at Life Smiles, to read how your sleep may be interacting with dental problems.
 We recommend nasal strips, nasal sprays, breathing exercises and sometimes bite splints or orthodontics.
 Chiropractors are often a part of the team by releasing restrictions that interfere with your bodies natural ability to heal and function optimally.
 Each person is an individual and a plan is made that makes sense for the patient (and their family if a child).
 There is no formula that fits all, so careful thought is given to each person.
 Some children are really good candidates for a system called Myobrace.
 The Myobrace program is a series of activities to correct the habits of mouth breathing, incorrect swallowing, incorrect tongue resting posture and lips parted.
 Once muscle imbalances are corrected, the occlusion will align.
 Our bodies were designed to have enough space for our teeth, not for pulling teeth for braces.
 Many orthodontist are fantastic at realizing the source of the crooked teeth, while others just look at the teeth outside the context of the face, and line them up in a beautiful way.
 Just straightening teeth without acknowledging the impact moving teeth into a narrower and retracted position may have negative airway, and long-term health implications.

 The big picture for me as a general dentist, is that I am in a great position to spot health problems.
 There is a saying that goes like this "the more you know, the more you see."
 I cannot now “unsee”, what I have learned about facial growth and airway problems.
 A great reward for me is really seeing my patients, and being able to help in ways that are above expectations for a dentist.
 Being a dentist is not about being a "tooth doctor" for me, but a doctor who really wants to improve your health.